Time Zones

 Why would you need a map with time zone boundaries?

-Here are several example uses for time zones on Google Maps:
+Here are several example uses for time zones on Google Maps (see disclaimer):

 - Business Coordination: Companies operating internationally can schedule meetings, support calls and launches considering the working hours of all regions involved.